seedhartha/kotorblender/TESTING.md

 where:

 - `DATA_DIR` is path to a directory containing assets extracted from BIF archives
-- `TSL` is a flag for using the TSL model format (0 or 1)
+- `TSL` is a flag indicating use of TSL model format (0 or 1, defaults to 0)
-- `OFFSET` is offset into the list of models in the data directory (set to prevent Blender from crashing)
+- `OFFSET` is an offset into the list of models in the data directory (defaults to 0)
-- `LIMIT` is maximum number of models to process (set to prevent Blender from crashing)
+- `LIMIT` is the maximum number of models to process (defaults to 50)